Grants & Scholarships

 A state funded grant program that is awarded to Virginia residents who have financial need, earned an Associates degree with a gpa of 3.0 or higher and have transferred to a four-year nonprofit college or university.
 Students must have been enrolled as a first-time freshman in the two-year program, completed the associate degree program and enroll full time in a Virginia four-year non profit college or university by the fall or spring semester immediately following the completion of their associate degree program.
 Students must complete the Virginia Transfer Grant application and submit their final transcripts with the application in order to be reviewed for this grant.
 This grant review will not take place until after Radford University's census date each semester.

 An institution funded grant program that began in Fall 2004 is awarded to students who have an exceptional financial need and meet the application priority deadline date.

 The Lettie Pate Whitehead Foundation sponors this grant program for females who have a financial need, are residents of Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, or Virginia, and is admitted to the nursing program or the communication sciences and disorders program.

 New Freshman Scholarships

 Red and White and Academic Excellence Scholarships

-The office of admissions will review all new freshman applications to determine if they are eligible for an Academic Excellence Scholarship.
-Students who demonstrate continued academic excellence will be invited to apply for these awards.
-To be considered for the Academic Excellence Scholarship, your completed admissions application must be received by the early admission date of Dec.
+The office of admissions will review all new freshman applications to determine if the student is eligible for an academic merit award -- Red and White (VA residents) or Academic Excellence (out-of-state) Scholarships.
+To be considered, the application for admission must be received by the early admission date of Dec.
 1.

 Transfer Student Scholarships